2dom/PxMatrix/README.md

 ## Overview

-This driver controls a single chinese LED panel module that is commonly used for large-scale LED displays, e.g. see [aliexpress](https://www.aliexpress.com/item/outdoor-320-160mm-32-16pixels-3in1-SMD-1-2-scan-RGB-P10-full-color-LED-module/32707982524.html?spm=a2g0s.9042311.0.0.OMzudS).
-These modules come in diffent layouts and resolutions (32x16, 32x32, 32x32, 64x32, 64x64) and are about EUR 15-25 a piece.
-The driver is a Adafruit GFX compatible and currently works with ESP8266 microcontrollers.
+This driver controls a single chinese LED panel module that is commonly used in large-scale LED displays, e.g. see [aliexpress](https://www.aliexpress.com/item/outdoor-320-160mm-32-16pixels-3in1-SMD-1-2-scan-RGB-P10-full-color-LED-module/32707982524.html?spm=a2g0s.9042311.0.0.OMzudS).
+These modules come in diffent layouts and resolutions (32x16, 32x32, 64x32, 64x64) and are about EUR 15-25 a piece.
+The driver is Adafruit GFX compatible and currently works with ESP8266 microcontrollers.
 However, it should be rather straightforward to port it to ESP32 or Atmel-based Arduinos.

 ![P10](/images/P10_matrix.jpg)